EdisonWhale/GeekLib-Chatbot-Component/README.md

-# GeekLib Chatbot
+# GeekLib AIChatbot

-GeekLib is an AI chatbot component designed and developed specifically for the GeekLib library system.
+GeekLib AIChatbot is an AI chatbot component designed and developed specifically for the GeekLib library system.
 It utilizes advanced technologies, including OpenAI's GPT-3.5-turbo, to provide users with an intuitive and interactive experience, helping them to quickly and easily find the information they need.
 The project is built using TypeScript and React, offering a robust and maintainable codebase, along with the latest best practices in web development.
 The user interface is designed with responsive and modern design principles, ensuring a smooth and visually appealing experience across various devices and screen sizes.
 The component structure enables easy integration and customization, making it a valuable addition to any library system seeking to enhance user engagement and satisfaction through cutting-edge AI technology.

 ## Table of Contents